A voice pipe (an acoustic telegraph))

-Two people are needed to perform this experiment.
-Stand next to both ends of the device and try to talk using the ‚telegraph’.
-When one person is speaking to the funnel-shaped piece, the other is putting their ear to the receiving end to hear the words.
+You need another person for this experiment.
+Stand at both ends of the device and try to talk through it.
+When one person is speaking into the funnel-shaped mouthpiece, the other should put their ear to the receiving end to listen to the words.
 Try whispering.

-Then, try to talk to each other directly (not using the device) without changing your places.
+Then, try to talk to each other directly (without using the device) and not changing your places.

-In an unlimited space the soundwave travels in all directions and its intensity quickly decreases with the distance.
+In unlimited space, the sound wave travels in all directions and its intensity quickly decreases with distance.
 The pipe is a waveguide, a conveying structure that directs waves to the receiver, i.e., your ear.

 Voice pipes or speaking tubes were used to communicate, e.g., on ships, in fortifications, offices, mansions.
 They have been superseded by telephone systems.